reborndb/reborn/doc/tutorial_en.md

 # Reborn Tutorial

-Codes is a distributed Redis solution, there is no obvious difference between connecting to a Reborn proxy and an original Redis server, top layer application can connect to Reborn as normal standalone Redis, Reborn will forward low layer requests.
+Codes is a distributed Redis solution, there is no obvious difference between connecting to a Reborn Proxy and an original Redis Server, top layer application can connect to Reborn as normal standalone Redis, Reborn will forward low layer requests.
 Hot data migration and all things in the shadow are transparent to client.
-Simply treat Coids as a Redis service with unlimited RAM.
+Simply treat Reborn as a Redis service with unlimited RAM.

 Reborn has five parts:
 * Reborn Proxy   (reborn-proxy)